 PPC strategies tailored in a vacuum are likely to fail.
 If you don’t consider the environment, it is similar to driving blindfolded—you never know what surrounds you and what will happen in the next moment.

 The good news is that you can automate your PPC competitor analysis and get all the insights you need to refine your PPC strategy and overtake your competitors.
-From this guide, you will discover 10 tips to leverage automated PPC competitor analysis with the PromoNavi platform.

 #1: Find Your Actual PPC Competitors Based on Keyword Overlapping